periode/politics-of-code/README.md

 # Politics Of Code
-Repository for the code, readings and resources for the Politics of Code class at NYU AD Fall 2017
+Repository for the code, readings and resources for the Politics of Code class at NYU AD Fall 2017. **Find all the relevant course material in [the wiki](https://github.com/periode/politics-of-code/wiki).**

 ### Instructor
 Pierre Depaz (pierre.depaz@nyu.edu)